 Do All Schengen Zone Countries Use the Euro?

 No. There are several EU member countries that are also in the Schengen Zone, but don't use Europe's main currency, the euro.
+For more information about money in Europe, check out our complete guide to the euro as well as our guide to other European currencies.

 Is a Spain Visa Valid for the Whole of the Schengen Zone?